Pangani/airbnb-clone-project/README.md

 - **Property → Review**: One-to-Many (property can have multiple reviews).
 - **Booking → Payment**: One-to-Many (a booking can have multiple payments).
 - **User → Review**: One-to-Many (guest can leave multiple reviews).

+## Feature Breakdown

+### 1. User Management

+Users can register, log in, and manage their profiles.
+This feature ensures that both guests and hosts have secure, personalized accounts, enabling smooth authentication and authorization across the platform.

+### 2. Property Management

+Develop features for Hosts to list their properties with details such as title, description, location, price per night, and availability.
+This feature provides the core functionality for making properties discoverable to potential guests.

+### 3. Booking System

+Create a booking mechanism for users to search for available properties and make bookings for specific dates.
+This feature manages reservation conflicts, tracks booking statuses, and ensures guests and hosts have reliable scheduling.

+### 4. Reviews & Ratings

+Guests can leave reviews and ratings for properties they’ve stayed at.
+This feature builds trust within the platform by helping future guests make informed decisions based on previous experiences.

+### 5. Payment Processing

+Guests can securely pay for their bookings through the platform.
+This feature integrates payment workflows, ensuring transactions are tracked and linked to bookings, providing transparency and reliability.

+### 6. Data Optimisation
+The feature ensures that there is an efficient data retrieval and storage through database optimisation.